artissciencemadeclear/ARTisSCIENCEmadeCLEAR.github.io/README.md

-# ARTisSCIENCEmadeCLEAR.github.io
+# ART is SCIENCE made clear
-Site of ARTisSCIENCEmadeCLEAR
+Site of ART is SCIENCE made clear under construcction...